🛠️ Method 1: Manual Creation of a New Utility Set

 RANDOM_MAT: Replaces the Material Name with a

-.
+MATERIAL_SEQUENCE_NO.
 Also, this condition will maintain consistency across the data.
-Example: “Inflammable Liquid” →MATERIAL_1
+Example: “Inflammable Liquid” →MATERIAL_1 -

 -